Who is authorized to sign a proposal, pre-award revision, agreement, third party agreement, or non-financial agreement related to research activities?

 Can we accept an Authorization to Proceed?

-Will the Office of Sponsored Programs authorize the creation of an Advanced Account for a Federal Contract?
+Will the Office of Sponsored Programs authorize an Advance Account for a project funded by a Federal Contract or Other Transaction?

 When will my award receive a new account number?